JeffAMcGee/friendloc/slides/fl.md

 The USA Problems
 ----------------
 * I wanted to go one step further out on the social graph
-* US Geography is unique
-* bimodal distribution doesn't exist
+* US Geography is unique - the bimodal distribution doesn't exist
-* predictor was convoluted
+* I made a predictor, but it was convoluted

 ---
 The World